We’ve always needed banks. But are online-only providers changing the face of banking forever?

 - Change the branch, keep the custom: cater to the needs of those who want face-to-face advice, particularly millennials who may be digitally savvy, but not financially savvy.
 The need is there: when it comes to major milestones like buying a first property, millennials want the support of a human advisor.
 If the space is inviting, and more like a retail experience, you could secure lifelong loyalty by providing this advice at just the right time, and in the right way.

 - Continuously interrogate what your customers want: researching customer experience (CX) needs must be a continual process.
 New technologies are relentlessly driving change, and expectations of service providers keep on growing.
 Our research showed that by far the most popular reason for choosing a bank was ‘Best offers/services for what I need’, so it’s never been more important to understand how and why customers shop around.

 - Look at what the fintechs are doing: not because they are better per se, but because they are nimble.
 Banks are notoriously encumbered with legacy systems and ways of working, but this is not an insurmountable problem.
 One of Somo’s clients, the financial arm of one of the world’s largest manufacturing companies, used us to instil a digital, agile culture through a series of innovation workshops.
 Principles of creative thinking, continuous test-and-learn and iterative feedback have helped our client to establish innovation champions in the organisation to drive the adoption of new, smarter ways of working and service provision.

-Exclusive research and analysis from our team, together with interviews from sector experts, will form a new white paper on the subject, available very soon.
-To dive deeper into this area, we’re holding an event on 12th June, as part of London Tech Week.
-Places are limited; sign up today so you don’t miss out!
+Exclusive research and analysis from our team, together with interviews from leading sector experts, formed a new white paper on the subject, available now.

 Author: Ellie Tish